Kietpawpan/roman/README.md

 ## Version History

 ### 2.1 | Sep.
 1, 2024
-- New output format: Capitalized first letter of each word.
+- New output format: Capitalizing the first letter of each word.

 ### 2.0 | Sep.
 1, 2024
 - New UX, using w3.css.